luiscachog/luiscachog.io/content/post/my-first-contribution-to-openstack/index.md

 {{< figure src="posts/my-first-contribution-to-openstack/OpenStack-Contribution.png" caption="My First OpenStack Contribution" id="first-openstack-contrib" theme="ligth">}}

-I feel happy and motivated to still learn about this Open Source project and a lot more.
+I feel happy and motivated to still learn about this Open-Source project and a lot more.

 :smile: